AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/r-html5-aem-video360-config-attrib/r-html5-aem-video360-config-attrib-video360player-iconeffect.md

  <tbody>
   <tr>
    <td colname="col1"> <p> <span class="codeph"> 0|1</span> </p> </td>
    <td colname="col2"> <p> Enables the IconEffect to be displayed on top of the video when the video is in a paused state.
-On some devices native controls are used.
-In such cases, the <span class="codeph"> iconeffect</span> modifier is ignored. </p> </td>
+On some devices, native controls are used.
+In such cases, the <span class="codeph">iconeffect</span> modifier is ignored. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <span class="codeph"><span class="varname"> count</span></span> </p> </td>